Nitintin/game-of-throne/README.md

 # FEATURES
 Single page react.js based app!
-Use of hooks and external APIs
+Use of hooks and external APIs.
+Ability to filter characters by their name!!
-Mobile Responsive design
+Mobile Responsive design.
-All the character details is being dynmacially fetched
+All the character details is being dynmacially fetched.

 # UPCOMING ADDITIONS
 Quiz (A quiz based on famous quotes of GOT)